 This feature allows the data on a drive to be reconstructed from the data on other good drives in the array.
 As noted above, RAID arrays can recreate missing data on the fly so the application never notices a drive has failed.

-RAID arrays also can put this capability to work to recreate the data and write it to a new drive once it is installed in the array.
+RAID arrays can also put this capability to work to recreate the data and write it to a new drive once it is installed in the array.
 Of course, you would expect this functionality to be available.
-But be careful: You may or may not be able to rebuild the data on the new drive without having to shut down the array.
+But be careful.
+You may or may not be able to rebuild the data on the new drive without having to shut down the array.
 This used to be an exotic feature, but it is becoming much more common.
 If this functionality is important to you, be sure to ask for it.

 When a drive fails, the extra drive can be put online — in some cases, automatically.
 This can be a valuable option for critical RAID arrays.
 Remember, however, that the drive will still have to be rebuilt.
 Because there is no way to know in advance which drive will fail, it is impossible to have the extra drive ready to go at a moment's notice.